ismylvdya/Space-Invaders-Pygame/README.md

 ## 👾 About

-A Space-Invaders-based game created in Python with visualization via PyGame, for the purpose of practicing in PyGame library.
+A Space Invaders based game created in Python with visualization via PyGame, for the purpose of practicing in PyGame library.

 ## 👀 How it looks